Guinness World Records explains why Censor’s 24-hour pull-up record was rejected

 Censor soon went offline in order to further investigate the response, though clips from the stream have quickly made waves across social media.
 Most fans have been quick to label it “absolutely ridiculous.”

-“They can deny it all they want, but we all saw Doug do it,” another chimed in.
+“They can deny it all they want, but we all saw Doug do it,” one said.